tequreq/security/bloodhound.md

 powershell-import /usr/lib/bloodhound/resources/app/Ingestors/SharpHound.ps1
 powershell Invoke-BloodHound -CollectionMethod All -CompressData -RemoveCSV

-        Runs ACL, ObjectProps, Container, and Default collection methods sequentially, compressed the data to a zip file, and then removes the CSV files from disk
+        Runs ACL, ObjectProps, Container, and Default collection methods sequentially, compressed the data to a zip file, and then removes the CSV files from diskMATC

 GUI side